-The following data visualizations are intended to help you see into the data, but we purposefully kept these basic so as to not do anything that might limit your creativity and data exploration.
+The Go Code Colorado data team has provided the following data visualization examples to help competing teams see into the data.
+We intentionally kept these basic, because we don’t want to do anything that might limit your creativity and data exploration.

-This interactive graph shows data current to last Monday’s most recent update of Business Entities on the Colorado Information Marketplace via the SODA API.
-By default it shows the number of businesses created each year, and clicking the wheel segments of “Business Type” and “Business Status” will change the graph to reflect the number of businesses created each year in the category you select.
-Alternately, in the upper left hand corner you will notice up and down arrows – these change the aggregate number of businesses created each year, to the number of businesses created each quarter, to the number of businesses per month.
-Using the ‘drill down’ arrow in the upper right will allow you to change the graphics to show data for a selected year.
+This interactive data visualization graph shows data (updated each Monday) from Business Entities on the Colorado Information Marketplace (CIM) via the SODA API.
+By default, it shows the number of businesses created each year.
+Clicking the wheel segments of “Business Type” and “Business Status” will change the graph to reflect the number of businesses created each year in the category you select.
+Alternatively, in the upper left hand corner, you will notice up and down arrows that change the aggregate number of businesses created each year to the number of businesses created each quarter to the number of businesses per month.
+Using the “drill down” arrow in the upper right will allow you to change the graphics to show data for a selected year.

-Colorado Rents and Vacancies – Department of Local Affairs Housing Division has made available on CIM housing surveys for major metro areas across the state.
+Department of Local Affairs Housing Division has also made housing surveys for major metro areas across the state available on CIM.
 In the graphic below, you can see apartment type and year for Denver Metro by county and by year.

-Category Torque Map This interactive map is derived from the Bicycle and Pedestrian Counts and was summarized to the total counts per day for consecutive days throughout 2013 – 2014 to produce this categorized map of stations and their activity over time.
+Category Torque Map: this interactive map is derived from the Bicycle and Pedestrian Counts and was summarized to the total counts per day for consecutive days throughout 2013 – 2014 to produce this categorized map of stations and their activity over time.
 Viewing at the scale of the entire state at zoom level 7 shows how different stations have different ridership and activity over time.
-Zooming in to level 10 or 11 you can start to see activity at individual stations.
+Zooming in to level 10 or 11, you can start to see activity at individual stations.
 CDOT reports the data on an hourly basis, but for this particular example, we summarized the data to the day to show intensity of daily activity over the course of two months.
-So the fluctuation of color is showing change in ridership or pedestrian traffic by day, red and yellow being lower counts on through green, blue and purple for higher counts.
+The fluctuation of color is showing change in ridership or pedestrian traffic by day, red and yellow being lower counts on through green, blue and purple for higher counts.